 Offering a wide range of payment options (such as credit /debit cards, PayPal, Apple Pay, Google Wallet, Amazon Pay, etc) can help maximize your customer conversion rate and reduce the number of abandoned carts.
 Online buyers prefer using payment methods that they find most convenient.
 They are more likely to leave a site if their preferred method is unavailable.
 To ensure that your customers follow through with their purchases, your e-commerce site should support the most common payment options, especially the options that are popular with your target audience.
 Depending on your business type, you can also consider adding a buy now, pay later option or customer financing options.
 Some examples are PayPal Credit, Afterpay, or Affirm for high AOV (Average Order Value) products.

 Online shoppers want to quickly drop items in their carts and return to going through the products on your website as effortlessly as possible.
 In many cases, customers may be unable to purchase items from your site immediately after adding them to their carts, therefore, leading to shopping cart abandonment.
 Thus, saving a cart on your e-commerce platform should be as easily achievable, so customers can return to checkout whenever it’s most convenient for them.
 Ideally, customers should be able to save their carts by hitting a single button.

 Find a reliable shipping partner on GoShip

-GoShip is a freight marketplace that connects your business with a large base of professional shipping carriers nationwide.
+GoShip is a freight marketplace connecting your business with a large nationwide base of professional shipping carriers.
 Our platform helps you find reliable freight carriers that offer impeccable shipping services at budget-friendly.
-With GoShip, you can get instant quotes and book shipping services online anywhere and anytime.
+With GoShip, you can get instant quotes and book shipping services anywhere and anytime.